Gaming

 “We are excited to provide our unique esports insight to an entirely new audience.
 We welcome any and all feedback as we develop this new arm of the publication,” said Kevin Morris, Editor In Chief at Dot Esports, and VP of Content at its parent company, GAMURS.

 Over the last two years the esports industry has rapidly been gaining steam, cementing itself as one of the largest networks in the U.S. However, competitive gaming is attracting fans, players and investors from all over the world.
-The Spanish-speaking world in particular is home to passionate population of game developers, fans and players, and is quickly becoming a “factory for new games”.
+The Spanish-speaking world in particular is home to a passionate population of game developers, fans and players, and is quickly becoming a “factory for new games”.
 Last year, Mexico alone had an estimated 5.1 million esports fans.

 “With over 600 million people, and a growing level of online connectivity, Latin America is set to become a huge market for esports,” added Morris.